A “fast” supply chain for a giant in fast foodWatch the story

 SolutionsDemand Forecasting & Planning Inventory Optimization Replenishment

-McDonald’s Mesoamérica was contending with four serious challenges surrounding its supply chain planning.
+McDonald’s Mesoamérica contended with four serious challenges surrounding its supply chain planning.
 First, it faced the complexity of meeting exceptionally high service levels while managing perishable products and dynamic promotions.
-Second, the company’s recent period of accelerated growth generated extraordinary turnover levels, impelling the company to adapt. its supply chain from a push to a pull system.
+Second, the company’s recent period of accelerated growth generated extraordinary turnover levels, impelling the company to adapt its supply chain from a push to a pull system.
 It needed a way to use demand data from different channels (including its restaurants, McCafé and home deliveries) to better plan its raw materials.

 The rapid expansion and restructuring of McDonald’s Mesoamérica highlighted its supply chain planning challenges and prompted the company’s search for a centralized system that could:

 - Synchronize logistical operations and standardize the purchase process for all points of sale, distribution centers, and production plants